Income, expenses, and profit/loss

 After preparing the skeleton of an income statement as such, it can then be integrated into a proper financial model to forecast future performance.

 Firstly, input historical data for any available time periods into the income statement.
 Format historical data input using a specific format to be able to differentiate between hardcoded data and calculated data.
-As a reminder, a common method of formatting such data is to color any hardcoded input in blue, while coloring calculated data or referenced data in black.
+As a reminder, a common method of formatting such data is to color any hardcoded input in blue, while coloring calculated data or linking data in black.
 Doing so will allow the user and reader to know where changes in inputs can be made, and to know which cells contain formulae and, as such, should not be changed or tampered with.
 Regardless of the formatting method chosen, however, remember to remain consistent to avoid confusion.

 Next, analyze the trend in the available historical data to create drivers and assumptions for future forecasting.
 For example, analyze the trend in sales to forecast sales growth.
 Consequently, analyzing the COGS as a percentage of sales to forecast future COGS.